310mc/https-310mc.github.io-tl/source/about/index.md

 ## Credits

-HUGE thank you to [Ren](https://watatomo.github.io/tl/) who customized this site's code to be used for Enstars translators.
-Thanks to him, I can make all the translations look pretty and exciting!
-Another thank you to [stars-ensemble](https://stars-ensemble.tumblr.com/) for guiding me with github and helping me get used to the setup!
+HUGEST thank you to [Ren](https://watatomo.github.io/tl/) who customized this *ENTIRE* site's code to be used for Enstars translators.
+It's literally all thanks to him that I can make all the translations look pretty and exciting!
+Another thank you to [stars-ensemble](https://stars-ensemble.tumblr.com/) for guiding me with Github and helping me get used to the setup!